umarhassan-mitodl/7.341-fall-2016/content/pages/lecture-summaries.md

 {{< tdopen >}}

 {{< anchor "week7" >}}{{< /anchor >}}The tools used to study the biology of parasites have advanced considerably in the past decade, and active research is continuing to improve these methods.
-We will spend one session visiting the {{% resource_link "d7cb792e-737b-48b6-a24d-4884a402164f" "Lourido lab" %}} at the {{% resource_link "747ae2e5-49c7-4db7-bb49-2898ded46a84" "Whitehead Institute" %}}, where various aspects of the research concerning _Toxoplasma gondii_ discussed in class are currently being performed.
+We will spend one session visiting the [Lourido lab](http://louridolab.wi.mit.edu/) at the [Whitehead Institute](http://wi.mit.edu/), where various aspects of the research concerning _Toxoplasma gondii_ discussed in class are currently being performed.

 Students will attend hands-on demonstrations of several techniques for visualizing the parasite including fluorescence microscopy and plaque assays.
 Time permitting, fluorescence-activated cell sorting (FACS) will be discussed and demonstrated.